oci-landing-zones/oci-cis-landingzone-quickstart/modules/security/vss/README.md

 ## CIS OCI Landing Zone Vulnerability Scanning Service (VSS) Module

 This module manages one single VSS recipe, multiple VSS targets and one IAM policy for VSS.
 The recipe is assigned to all provided targets.
+var.vss\_custom\_recipes and var.vss\_custom\_targets, when provided, are added to Landing Zone default recipe and targets.

 ## Requirements